FLDOE Virtual Instruction Program

 Hours and Times of Availability of Instructional Personnel

-The standard FCA VIP school calendar is included in the School Handbook Supplement.
-Note that as FCA VIP partners with districts, the calendar may vary to comply with each district’s school calendar.
+The standard VIP school calendar is included in the School Handbook Supplement.
+Note that as VIP partners with districts, the calendar may vary to comply with each district’s school calendar.

-Because not all Connections Learning teachers are located in Florida, FCA VIP has structured teacher hours of availability to account for the geographic diversity, and ensure that teachers are available to their students at least 8 hours each weekday:
+Because not all Connections teachers are located in Florida, we have structured teacher hours of availability to account for the geographic diversity, and ensure that teachers are available to their students at least 8 hours each weekday:

 - All teachers are available to students and their families during core office hours of 10:00 a.m.– 4:00 p.m.
-ET.
+EST.

 - All teachers will have additional office hours before or after the core hours; these hours will depend on the time zone in the teacher’s state of residence.